Nimrod: Nimrod vs. Abraham

 In Jewish and Islamic traditions, a confrontation between Nimrod and Abraham is said to have taken place.
 Some stories bring them both together in a cataclysmic collision, seen as a symbol of the confrontation between Good and Evil, or as a symbol of monotheism against polytheism.
-Some Jewish traditions say only that the two men met and had a discussion.According to K. van der Toorn and P. W. van der Horst, this tradition is first attested in the writings of Pseudo-Philo.
+Some Jewish traditions say only that the two men met and had a discussion.
+According to K. van der Toorn and P. W. van der Horst, this tradition is first attested in the writings of Pseudo-Philo.
 The story is also found in the Talmud, and in rabbinical writings in the Middle Ages.

 In some versions, such as Flavius Josephus, Nimrod is a man who sets his will against that of God.
 In others, he proclaims himself a god and is worshipped as such by his subjects, sometimes with his consort Semiramis worshipped as a goddess at his side.

 A portent in the stars tells Nimrod and his astrologers of the impending birth of Abraham, who would put an end to idolatry.
 Nimrod therefore orders the killing of all newborn babies.
 However, Abraham's mother escapes into the fields and gives birth secretly.
 At a young age, Abraham recognizes God and starts worshipping him.
 He confronts Nimrod and tells him face-to-face to cease his idolatry, whereupon Nimrod orders him burned at the stake.
 In some versions, Nimrod has his subjects gather wood for four whole years, so as to burn Abraham in the biggest bonfire the world had ever seen.
 Yet when the fire is lit, Abraham walks out unscathed.

 In some versions, Nimrod then challenges Abraham to battle.
 When Nimrod appears at the head of enormous armies, Abraham produces an army of gnats which destroys Nimrod's army.
 Some accounts have a gnat or mosquito enter Nimrod's brain and drive him out of his mind (a divine retribution which Jewish tradition also assigned to the Roman Emperor Titus, destroyer of the Temple in Jerusalem).

 In some versions, Nimrod repents and accepts God, offering numerous sacrifices that God rejects (as with Cain).
-Other versions have Nimrod give to Abraham, as a conciliatory gift, the giant slave Eliezer, whom some accounts describe as Nimrod's own son (the Bible also mentions Eliezer as Abraham's majordomo, though not making any connection between him and Nimrod).
+Other versions have Nimrod give to Abraham, as a conciliatory gift, the giant slave Eliezer, whom some accounts describe as Nimrod's own son (the Bible also mentions Eliezer as Abraham's majordomo, though not making any connection between him and Nimrod; Genesis 15:2).

 Still other versions have Nimrod persisting in his rebellion against God, or resuming it.
 Indeed, Abraham's crucial act of leaving Mesopotamia and settling in Canaan is sometimes interpreted as an escape from Nimrod's revenge.
 Accounts considered canonical place the building of the Tower many generations before Abraham's birth (as in the Bible, also Jubilees); however in others, it is a later rebellion after Nimrod failed in his confrontation with Abraham.
 In still other versions, Nimrod does not give up after the Tower fails, but goes on to try storming Heaven in person, in a chariot driven by birds.